hltdi/HornMorpho/src/docs/a/ambiguities.md

 		መቼ ነው ይምትሄደው ?
 		Definite=Def

-	Note that the most natural translation in English may not include the article *the*: 'when is that you're going?'
+	Note that the most natural translation in English may not include the article *the*: 'when is it that you're going?'
 But we can see how the suffix makes the reference definite by rephrasing it: 'when is the time that you're going?'

 	In other cases the suffix clearly corresponds to *him* or *it* in English.